jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 While configuring SAML SSO with an identity provider is a crucial step, the authentication methods you implement are equally critical, especially if you plan to use the [HPECOMCmdlets](https://github.com/jullienl/HPE-COM-PowerShell-Library) PowerShell module for HPE GreenLake automation and management.

-> **Note**: SAML SSO authentication with identity providers is supported in HPECOMCmdlets module version 1.0.18 and later.
+> **Note**: SAML SSO authentication with identity providers is supported in HPECOMCmdlets module version 1.0.18 and later. **Password-based SSO** (`-Credential`) was added in version 1.0.26; earlier versions support passwordless SSO only.

-The HPECOMCmdlets module is designed for modern security standards and requires **passwordless authentication** for SAML SSO-enabled workspaces.
-This method replaces traditional passwords with more secure and user-friendly alternatives, such as push notifications from an authenticator app or biometric verification.
+The HPECOMCmdlets module supports **two authentication modes** for SAML SSO-enabled workspaces: **passwordless authentication** (push notifications or TOTP from an authenticator app — no password) and, since v1.0.26, **password-based authentication** (your federated password, with an optional MFA step-up).
+Passwordless remains the recommended approach as it replaces traditional passwords with more secure and user-friendly alternatives, but password-based sign-in is available when your identity provider policy requires a password.

 [⬆ Back to Top](#)

-### Why Passwordless Authentication?
+### Passwordless and Password-Based Authentication

-When you run `Connect-HPEGL -SSOEmail user@company.com`, the HPECOMCmdlets module intentionally **does not support password-based credentials**.
-This design aligns with modern security frameworks from Microsoft, NIST, and the FIDO Alliance, which advocate eliminating traditional passwords in favor of cryptographic authentication methods.
+When you run `Connect-HPEGL -PasswordlessSSOEmail user@company.com`, the HPECOMCmdlets module authenticates **without a password**, using push notifications or TOTP codes from your authenticator app.
+This passwordless approach aligns with modern security frameworks from Microsoft, NIST, and the FIDO Alliance, which advocate eliminating traditional passwords in favor of cryptographic authentication methods.
+Since v1.0.26, the module **also** supports password-based SSO via `Connect-HPEGL -Credential user@company.com` for identity provider policies that require a password.

+> **Parameter rename (v1.0.26):** The `-SSOEmail` parameter was renamed to `-PasswordlessSSOEmail` to make its passwordless intent explicit.
+The `-SSOEmail` alias remains fully functional for backward compatibility, so existing scripts continue to work unchanged.

 **Key Benefits:**
 - **Enhanced Security**: Eliminates attack vectors including phishing, credential stuffing, and password reuse